upbound/provider-terraform/docs/monolith/Configuration.md

 ## Enable Terraform CLI logs

-Terraform CLI logs can be written to the container logs as standard output to assist with debugging and to view detailed information about Terraform operations.
+Terraform CLI output can be written to the container logs to assist with debugging and to view detailed information about Terraform operations.
 To enable it, the `Workspace` spec has an **optional** `EnableTerraformCLILogging` field.
 ```yaml
 apiVersion: tf.upbound.io/v1beta1